BYU football makes dramatic rally to win in double overtime at Tennessee

 “That was one of those things where you fear they will review it and say it was not a TD,” BYU head coach Kalani Sitake said.
 “I saw the officials run of the field and knew it was confirmed.
 I was just so proud of the guys.
 It was a great way to end the game.
 Ty’Son came from the SEC and the offensive line was great.
 It looked like a big old scrum play.”

+The final push that got the Cougars the 29-26 double overtime win was a physical statement that showed BYU's toughness and resolve.

+"It was a great game and we're obviously happy about the outcome," Sitake said.
+"Tennessee did some really good things but I think we just had some plays go our way.
+We had a couple more plays than they did and were able to come out victorious.
+It took all three phases to makes this work and I'm proud of our guys and how resilient they were."

-The 29-26 Cougar double overtime win was thrilling and the BYU players got to celebrate with the thousands of BYU fans who made the trip and enjoyed the dramatic victory.
+The BYU players got to celebrate with the thousands of BYU fans who made the trip and enjoyed the dramatic victory, most of whom sang the fight song with the players or came down to the edge of the stands to get high-5s from the Cougars athletes.

 Sitake said he was proud of how his guys didn’t just make plays at the end but also what they showed down the stretch.